Andrew Do: Career

-Racist abuse
+COVID-19 pandemic

-Do has been subjected to racist abuse while serving in his official capacity as supervisor.
+During the COVID-19 pandemic, Do has been subjected to racist abuse while serving as supervisor.
 During an Orange County Board of Supervisors meeting on COVID-19 prevention efforts in July 2021, one speaker, under the pseudonym of "Tyler Durden", told Do: “You come to my country, and you act like one of these communist parasites.
 I ask you to go the f--- back to Vietnam," despite Do being an American citizen and living in the country for more than 46 years.

-Residency controversy

-In the 2008 Garden Grove City Council race, Do's political opponent filed a complaint that he lives in a North Tustin home he purchased in 2002 making him ineligible to sit on the Garden Grove council.
-No charges were brought against Do.

-In 2015, Do has been accused by the same political opponent of residency fraud, stating that his primary residence is outside the district he serves (1st district) and is instead in North Tustin (3rd district) where he owns a house purchased in 2002.
-Do acknowledged that he bought the Westminster residency in the 1st district to meet residency requirements to run for office in 2015.
-However, Do denied the allegations that he still lives in his North Tustin home, but declines to state whether it is being rented out or not.

 CalOptima

 In March 2017, Do attempted to become the supervisor to CalOptima, Orange County's $3.7 billion publicly-funded health insurance plan for low-income citizens.
 His bid was rejected by the CalOptima board of directors.
-Do then attempted, but was blocked by state legislators, to take control of CalOptima by proposing that all 5 board members of the OC Board of Supervisors become board members of CalOptima.
-When a fellow supervisor said the takeover effort was motivated by being rejected as chairman, Do did not respond and instead reiterated his qualifications to be chairman.
-The move was also seen as an attempt to pull CalOptima back from the medical industry and install elected-officials instead, after a former county supervisor and lobbyist gave the industry control in 2011.
+Do then attempted, but was blocked by state legislators, to take control of CalOptima by proposing that all 5 board members of the OC Board of Supervisors become board members of CalOptima, amid accusations that the takeover effort was motivated by being rejected as chairman, to which Do did not respond.
+The move was also seen as an attempt to pull CalOptima back from the medical industry and install elected officials instead, after a former county supervisor and lobbyist gave the industry control in 2011.

+Do eventually became chairman of CalOptima in 2020, making him the first Vietnamese American to take this seat.

+Improper use of taxpayer money through Viet America Society

+Between 2020 through 2023, Do accepted up to $550,000 in bribes in exchange for voting to direct up to $13.5 million taxpayer dollars to Viet America Society (VAS), a nonprofit that his then 19-year old daughter Rhiannon Do formed in 2020, without public votes and without naming the organization or revealing the family relationship.
+The money was granted under the county's emergency authority dealing with COVID-19 and the federal pandemic response to feed needy seniors during the pandemic.